Romach-Education/programmatically-adding-beans-to-the-spring-context/README.md

-# Add Spring context to Maven project
+# Programmatically adding beans to the Spring context

 > This project is based on chapter **2.2.3.
 Programmatically adding beans to the Spring context** from book **Spring Starts here (2021)** by Laurentiu Spilca.